tomomilove/tomomilove.github.io/blog.md

 permalink: /blog/
 month: August
 ---
+# 26 August
+## Search bar and header changes
+I added a search bar to the site.
+It uses something called Google Custom Search Engine.
+From my tests, it doesn't seem to be particularly great for this site: The problem is that it searches for pages, but each blog post isn't on its own page.
+So in the end, it can only bring you to the correct blog month page, rather than to the specific blog post.
+I guess that's better than nothing, though?

+By the way, it's possible to search by URL directly, instead of using the search bar.
+For example, to search for "berkeley" on the site, you can just use [http://www.tomomilove.com/search_results/?q=berkeley](/search_results/?q=berkeley).
+Just put whatever you want to search for after the "?q=" part.

+Also, unfortunately, the results page has ads.
+It's actually very easy for me to remove them, but that's against the terms of service, so I figure I should leave them.
+You can use ad blocking, though?
+In the future, I may try to find something else that's ad free, but I guess this is good enough for now.

+By the way, you might also notice that I removed some of the header links, such as "Arts and Crafts" and "Travel Diary".
+I put them in a blog page called "Older".
+The reason I did this is because there were starting to be a lot of header links, and it was getting crowded.
+Also, I think if I were to write these kinds of things today, I would have put them in the blog.
+What do you think of this change?
+If you would like me to put any of them back, I can.

 # 25 August
 ## Review over the list of things that weigh on my mind
 We were talking about my list of things that weigh on my mind, so I thought I would write out the whole thing in this post, as well as comment on the current status of each point!